 In the groups section you can also edit a current groups name, delete a group that has no websites assigned to it, or assign websites to groups.
 To assign a website to a group select the desired group in the group hierarchy and then navigate to the websites panel and select the green “Add Website” button.
 Start typing to search for the desired website and save the form.

-There is no right or wrong answer on how your organizations’s groups are set up.
+There is no right or wrong answer on how your organization’s groups are set up.
 Some organizations will create them as functional groups such colleges under a University, departments, sub groups etc. Other organizations, such as Agencies, have set up groups by teams of what websites each team is responsible for.
 Set it up for what works for your organization and remember you can always change it later.

 Groups are used throughout the platform, including assigning user access, filtering views, scanning, and generating reports.
 Groups are flexible and can be customized to your organization’s needs.